Dasantia89/express-sequelize-Blog/README.md

 - Log into mysql and run the command 'source db/schema.sql;'
 - type 'npm start' in a git bash terminal
 ## Usage Information
-The app has been deployed via heroku at:
+The app has been deployed via heroku at: https://mod14mvcchallenge-6d2ccd6efb4f.herokuapp.com/ Feel free to go there and test all of the application's features.
 ## License
 This project is covered under the MIT license.   https://opensource.org/licenses/MIT